Stronger South Derbyshire – Small Grants for Community Support during CV19

 - The Small Charities Coalition has collated a list of many different UK wide funders offering funding to deal with the impact of COVID-19. https://www.smallcharities.org.uk/covid

 Sports & Physical Activity

-- England and Wales Cricket Board (ECB) – Emergency Support Programmes for Cricket Clubs: Cricket clubs and leagues are able to apply to two new funding schemes specifically designed to help see them through the ongoing COVID-19 pandemic.
-The two schemes are the Emergency Loan Scheme and the Return To Cricket Grant Scheme.
-Next deadline December 2020. https://www.ecb.co.uk/be-involved/club-support/club-funding/emergency-support-programmes
+- England and Wales Cricket Board (ECB) – Emergency Support Programmes for Cricket Clubs: Cricket clubs and leagues are able to apply to 3 new funding schemes specifically designed to help see them through the ongoing COVID-19 pandemic.
+The 3 schemes are the Emergency Loan Scheme, Return To Cricket Grant Scheme and the League Emergency Loan Scheme.
+Next deadline 15 January 2021. https://www.ecb.co.uk/be-involved/club-support/club-funding/emergency-support-programmes

 - Lawn Tennis Association: A multi million pound package of additional funding and measures to support those involved with tennis in Britain through the impact of Covid 19 has been announced.
 Funding will be available for tennis venues, coaches, officials, and players to the value of approximately £20 million. https://www.lta.org.uk/about-us/covid-19-support-packages/